nekoju/scenemap/README.md

 client_id = "YOURID"
 redirect_uri = "https://localhost:8080"
 ```
 - Run `python3 scenemap/spotify.py` and paste in the redirect when prompted
 - The software will do its thing then present you with a breakpoint, at which
   point you can run `plt.show()` to look at the graph and use the buttons on the
   toolbar to zoom around.
+This is very early and nothing is guaranteed to work!
 Have fun!